dongquan11/CB-HS.SOPPP/README.md

 ## PATH PLANNING PROBLEMS WITH SIDE-OBSERVATIONS - WHEN COLONELS PLAY HIDE-AND-SEEK

 Numerical experiments as supplemental material for the work *Dong-Quan Vu, Patrick Loiseau, Alonso Silva  & Long Tran-Thanh.
 2020.
 Path Planning Problems with Side-Observations—When Colonels Play Hide-and-Seek.
 In Proceedings of the 34th AAAI Conference on Artificial Intelligence (AAAI 2020)*.
-Article link: [Link](https://arxiv.org/abs/1905.11151) (preprint)
+Article link: [ArXiv Preprint](https://arxiv.org/abs/1905.11151)

 ### Introduction